open-telemetry/opentelemetry-specification/specification/metrics/api.md

 the Last Value defines the sum of the instrument.

-In both synchronous and asynchronous cases, the additive instruments are easily aggregated into a single number per collection interval without loss of information.
+In both synchronous and asynchronous cases, the additive instruments are inexpensively aggregated into a single number per collection interval without loss of information.
 This property makes additive instruments higher performance, in general, than non-additive instruments.

-Non-additive instruments use a relatively inexpensive aggregation by method default (MinMaxSumCount), but still more expensive than the default for additive instruments (Sum).
+Non-additive instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for additive instruments (Sum).
 Unlike additive instruments, where only the sum is of interest by definition, non-additive